-K. Alwasel is with the School of Computing Science, Newcastle University, United Kingdom and also with the College of Computing and Informatics, Saudi Electronic University, Riyadh, Saudi Arabia.
-Email:k.alwasel@seu.edu.sa processes more stringent.
+HE INDUSTRY 4.0 revolution helps to gather data in real-time and then analyze it at remote clouds to improve the industrial processes and detect faulty operations.
+This helps to realize the future operating problems in advance and make the industrial processes more stringent.
 This transition triggers high quality productivity that further improves the industrial productivity, economics, and workflows.
-However, this makes more datadriven undertakings which increases the data sharing across multiples sites and even across industrial (factory) boundaries.
-As a result, the dependence on Cloud computing will increase though the deployment of machine data and functionality over remote clouds.
+However, this makes more data-driven undertakings, which increases the data sharing across multiples sites and even across industrial (factory) boundaries.
+As a result, the dependence on cloud computing will increase though the deployment of machine data and functionality over remote clouds.
 Eventually, this leads to an increase in the industrial workflow applications running at the cloud data centers.
 However, more and more industrial applications are harnessing cloud resources.
 To satisfy the needs of their customers and industrial workflow applications, cloud computing providers in general maintain very large infrastructure.